melomaan/ghost-update/README.md

 All notable changes to this project will be documented in this section.
 Inspired by [Keep a CHANGELOG](http://keepachangelog.com/).

 ## [Unreleased]

+## [0.0.6] – 2015-06-08
-### Changed
+### Added
-- Add intermediary update if difference between current and latest version is too large.
+- A check for both the installed version number and the latest available version number.
+This was added because I found myself checking the latest version manually from the website and had forgotten, which version I was running on.

 ## [0.0.5] – 2015-05-14
 ### Changed